-Download: To download your tax form, click the Excel® or CSV link for the desired file format and account.
+Download: To download your tax form, click the download icon in the Download column and select either the Excel® or CSV option for the desired file format.

-- The Excel® and CSV download links are not available for Figures Not Final tax forms.
-Once your form is finalized, the links will be available and will remain available through early October.
+- The Excel® and CSV download options are not available for Figures Not Final tax forms.
+Once your form is finalized, the options will be available in the download menu and will remain available through early October.

 - Prior-year tax form information is not available for download to Excel® or CSV.

 You can choose to display tax forms for recently closed accounts by following these easy steps:

 - Within Online Access, navigate to the Settings page available in the "More" dropdown menu at the top right of the page you are viewing.